iamsuperdoopercoolmax/Zultar-Discord-Multi-Tool/README.md

 <!-- Add more screenshots here -->

 ## Requirements

-- Windows (tested on 10/11)
+- Windows 10 or 11
-- No installation needed
+- No installation required
 - Just run the `.exe`

 ## Contributing

-Feel free to fork, open issues, or submit pull requests to add new tools!
+Feel free to fork the project, open issues, or submit pull requests to add new tools!

 ## License
 MIT License

-**
+---

+**Made with ❤️ for the community**